Board of Variance

 Is there a fee?

 Yes.
-There is a $578.00 fee required when submitting the complete notice of appeal.
-The fee is approved by Council in the Development Application Fees Bylaw No. 10560.
+The fee is approved by Council, refer to the Development Application Fees Bylaw No. 10560.

 Please refer to the archives for this committee's past meeting information.